 Your Thai wife might also use a more vague reason for the divorce under the law.
 The most common would be the use of Section 1516 (8) of the Civil and Commercial Code of Thailand.
 This is vague in that the divorce application is based on “one party has broken the bond of good behavior” and this can be ascribed to just about anything.
 The courts would however want more details for this so that the reason for the divorce is not based on a very small issue.
 Always take legal advice for a lawyer in Thailand.

 Getting divorced in Thailand can be a costly and time consuming event.
-Should you want to defend your divorce then you need to speak to a family lawyer about the best and most cost effective legal options available.
-If there are substantial property involved then litigation can takes a year or two to complete.
-If however you have a prenuptial agreement or a usufruct over the property in your name then this may help to shorten the divorce negotiation process as you have some leverage during the negotiations.
+Should you want to defend your divorce then you need to speak to a family lawyer.
+This about the best and most cost effective legal options available.
+If there are substantial property involved then litigation.
+Then this can takes a year or two to complete.
+If however you have a prenuptial agreement or a usufruct over the property in your name.
+Then this may help to shorten the divorce negotiation process as you have some leverage during the negotiations.

-Always take legal advice when it comes to a divorce in Thailand as trying to save costs might just cost you more in a bad settlement.
+Always take legal advice when it comes to a divorce in Thailand.
+This as trying to save costs might just cost you more in a bad settlement.